June Carroll

+Old as the tick of timeShe and Siegel also wrote "Monotonous", introduced by Eartha Kitt in the show.
+For the show, the song was a showstopper (a performance that generates so much applause that the production is temporarily paused).

 Personal life

 She was the sister of the Broadway producer Leonard Sillman, who produced New Faces of 1952, and the wife of Sidney Carroll, the screenwriter.
-She had four children, including composer Steve Reich from her first marriage, in 1935, to Leonard Reich, and Jonathan Carroll and David Carroll, American authors, from her second marriage, in 1940.
+She had four children, including composer Steve Reich from her first marriage, in 1935, as well as Leonard Reich, and Jonathan Carroll and David Carroll, American authors, from her second marriage, in 1940.

 Carroll died from complications of Parkinson's disease in Los Angeles at the age of 86.